RoyGeagea/aws-dynamic-website/readme.md

 1) Creating a DB Subnet Group
     - Open the AWS Management Console and navigate to the Amazon RDS service.
-    - Click on "Subnet Groups" in the navigation pane and select "Create DB Subnet Group."
+    - Click on "Subnet Groups" in the navigation pane and select "Create DB Subnet Group".
-    - Provide a name for the DB Subnet Group, such as "PrivateDBSubnetGroup."
+    - Provide a name for the DB Subnet Group, such as "PrivateDBSubnetGroup".
     - Select the VPC where you want to deploy the RDS instance.
     - Choose the private data subnets created earlier and add them to the DB Subnet Group.
     - Save the changes to create the DB Subnet Group.

 2) Deploying the RDS Instance
-    - In the Amazon RDS console, click on "Databases" in the navigation pane and select "Create database."
+    - In the Amazon RDS console, click on "Databases" in the navigation pane and select "Create database".
     - Choose the desired database engine, in our case it's MySQL.
     - Specify the necessary configuration details, including the DB instance class, storage, and database name.
     - Select the previously created DB Subnet Group from the dropdown menu.